rackerlabs/support-how-to/content/how-to/cloud-databases/managing-users-for-cloud-databases/index.md

 ### Set access-level permissions for individual users

-Cloud Control Panel enables you to grant or revoke user universal privileges on a database.
-You may need to set specific privileges for a user such as granting some users read-only access to a specific database.
+You can grant or revoke user universal privileges on a database in the [Clound Control Panel](https://login.rackspace.com).
+You might need to set specific privileges for a user, such as granting some users read-only access to a specific database.
 To do this you must enable the root user for your database instance.
 After the root user is enabled, you can log in to MySQL and manage the access privileges for individual users.